Dharmesh-Shah/ItemzAPI/ItemzAPI/01 Docs and Notes/Concept-Of-Baselining/Concept-Of-Baselining.md

 #### Will baseline support including and excluding of requirements?

-We shall support Shrinking Baseline model to start with.
-This means, if the baseline was created with 1000 requirements in it then we allow requirements to be removed from it but new requirements can NOT be added.
-So we can shrink baseline down to 900 requirements and then to 750 requirements and so on.
+Initially we thought we shall support Shrinking Baseline model to start with.
+While implementing this model, we encountered that it was simple enough to support option for both, including and excluding, requirements from a Baseline.
+So we decided to support both these capabilities for managing requirements within Baseline.
+This means, we now allow users to take snapshot of say 1000 requirements and then remove 100 requirements from it by excluding the same.
+Later if they would like to include any of the excluded requirements then they will be allowed to do so.

+Users will be allowed to either Exclude or Include requirements that were originally part of the Baseline snapshot.
+They will not be able to add (or append) new requirements in the Baseline Snapshot.
+The same way, users will not be able to update any attributes (or fields) of baselined snapshotted requirements.
+They are encouraged to take new snapshots as and when requirements scope has changed.

 In the future we might consider allowing adding new requirements into the baseline or updating existing requirements from the current lot.
 We are not considering this feature in the current iteration because when we include new requirements into the baseline then we have to take care of custom attributes, traceability, attachments, etc. This is a complex thing to implement and the benefit it would bring to the users has to be assessed.
 Also, the purpose of the baseline is to take a snapshot of the data at the time baseline was created.
-By supporting shrinking baselines, we emphasize culture of “move forward and repeat baselining” within the userbase of ItemzAPP.
+We emphasize culture of “move forward and repeat baselining” within the userbase of ItemzAPP.
 Baselining should be considered as throwaway snapshots and new ones shall be created as and when new milestones are achieved.

 #### Generating report based on Baseline.